Alan Hale (astronomer)

-Alan Hale (born 1958) is an American professional astronomer, who co-discovered Comet Hale–Bopp along with amateur astronomer Thomas Bopp.
+Alan Hale (born 1958) is an American professional astronomer who co-discovered Comet Hale–Bopp independently of its other co-discoverer, Thomas Bopp, an amateur astronomer.

 Hale specializes in the study of Sun-like stars and the search for extra-solar planetary systems, and has side interests in the fields of comets and near-Earth asteroids.
 He has been an active astronomer most of his life and currently serves as the president of the Earthrise Institute, which he founded, and which has as its mission the use of astronomy as a tool for breaking down international and intercultural barriers.
 The International Astronomical Union (IAU) has named an asteroid in Hale's honor, 4151 Alanhale, in recognition of his numerous comet observations.

 Early life and career

 Hale was born in 1958 in Tachikawa, Japan, where his father was serving in the United States Air Force.
 Four months later his father was transferred to Holloman Air Force Base outside Alamogordo, New Mexico.

-Hale was raised in Alamogordo where his father retired from the Air Force and worked in civil service.
+Hale was raised in Alamogordo, where his father retired from the Air Force and worked in civil service.
 In 2013 Hale said, "I refuse to say that 'I grew up there' because anyone who know me knows that I really haven’t grown up yet."

 He credits several factors for inspiring his interest in science and astronomy in the 1960s: the clear night skies in Alamogordo, library books on astronomy his father gave him in the first grade, the US space program, and the original Star Trek TV series.
 Hale also said that as a child he was interested in other sciences as well, and he "went through a dinosaur phase when I was in 2nd grade.
 I knew them all.
 Drove my parent nuts."

 Hale graduated from Alamogordo High School in 1976, and then served in the United States Navy from 1976 to 1983.
 He graduated from the U.S. Naval Academy in 1980 with a bachelor's degree in physics.

 Following his Navy service he worked at the Jet Propulsion Laboratory (JPL) until 1986 as an engineering contractor for Allied Bendix Aerospace working on the Deep Space Network project, as well as on several spacecraft projects.
 During the 1986 Voyager 2 fly-by of Uranus, he worked with the Radio Science Experiment, using the spacecraft carrier signal to deduce information about Uranus' atmosphere and rings.